trailofbits/sienna-locomotive/README.md

 }
 ```

-### Outdated components
-You can safely ignore most of the stuff in `corpus/asm`.

-# Changes

-## 20180808
-Changed passing of arguments to clients and target applications from using comma separated to just normally how it would appear on the command line.
-The `shlex.split()` function will split them up appropriately

 # Developer Information

-If you change anything that would break backwards compatibility, increment  `harness.config.VERSION`.
-This includes any database changes, formats, directory structures, filenames etc..
+If you change anything that would break backwards compatibility, increment
+`harness.config.VERSION`.
+Examples of breaking changes include changes to the database structure,
+changes to various binary formats, directory structures, and so forth.